Kitwe Vocational Training Centre bridges the skills gap in priority industry sectors, transforming lives and driving national progress

 Watch: Graduates in the Workforce

-See how KITWE VOCATIONAL TRAINING CENTRE-KVTC graduates are making an impact
+See how KVTC graduates are making an impact

 Watch our journey from 2015 to 2025